 - Anti-HBe-antigens The blood is associated with disease activity and infectivity

-- However, with "negative (or no) antibodies" in the blood, latent viral infection can persist in liver cells.
-In case of immunosuppression (with drugs) Hepatitis B can be reactivated and disease may occur.
+- With "negative (or no) antibodies" in the blood, however, latent viral infection can persist in liver cells.
+With immunosuppression (with drugs) Hepatitis B can be reactivated and disease can occur.
 If previous infection is suspected, HBV DNA can be tested by PCR technique before any anti-rheumatic treatment with rituximab or others Biological drugs or others immunosuppressive drugs

 Interpretation of antibody tests by Hepatitis B